SolaceLabs/solace-ha-podman-compose/README.md

 ```

 ### Generate a server certificate for the brokers
+To enable TLS on the brokers you need TLS certificates.
+For test purpose only, [certificates](certificates) are available on this repo, you can use them or generate new one.</br>
-To enable TLS on the brokers, generate a self-signed certificate for the three nodes of the HA group (only for non-production):
+For example, to generate a self-signed certificate for the three nodes of the HA group:
 ```
 SUBJECT='/CN=solaceprimary.solace.local/O=Solace/OU=PSG/L=Paris/ST=PARIS/C=FR'
 SAN='DNS:solaceprimary.solace.local,DNS:solacebackup.solace.local,DNS:solacemonitor.solace.local'